stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_simulate_application_issue.md

 ![Section3 Failure Screenshot](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-failure-traffic-requests.png)

-Keep the command running in the background and proceed to the next step.
+Keep the command running in the background throughout the lab and proceed to the next step.

 ### 3.2 Observing the alarm being triggered.